hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I made an appointment with Dr. Riotto to get treatment on my right hamstring.

+## 20210918 토요일

+17:25 We are about to leave for dinner in Oakland.
+I still feel exhausted.
+How will my hamstring feel tomorrow morning for the game.
+We don't have a game next Sunday, so I feel like I should referee the weekend.